richhuwtaylor/fighting-churn/README.md

 - [group-behavioural-metrics](./part2/group-behavioural-metrics/) contains notebooks for:
     - grouping metrics together using hierarchical clustering (using SciPy's `linkage` and `fcluster`) and generating a loading matrix for averaging together the scores of those groups
     - applying the loading matrix to create grouped scores.

+### Part 3

+Focuses on forecasting churn probability with logistic regression.

 The subscription data, analytics data and the churn metrics produced from them are stored locally in a PostgreSQL database.